chriskillpack/http-redirector/README.md

 # HTTP Redirector

-A very simple HTTP redirector intended for private networks.
+A very simple HTTP redirector and terminating HTTPS proxy intended for private networks.
+I wrote this for personal use on my home network.

+### Redirects
 It only redirects based on the host, incoming request to host `foo./` is redirected to `something.else:1234/bar/cat`.
-It supports temporary and permanent redirects.
+It only supports temporary redirects.

+### HTTPS proxy
+Allows you to serve an HTTP site as HTTPS, e.g. `https://my-site-as-https.com` will be proxied to `http://my-http-site.com`.

+_TODO_ - Support path arithmetic, separate SSL certs.

 ## To build